aidenkoloj/CIRPIN_GNN/README.md

 4. Once the model has been updated, searches using the CIRPIN model can be executed following the progres command: `progres search -q query.pdb -t ark_scope40_CIRPIN_embed_1_7_25`

+## Novel Circular Permutations

+Novel pairs of proteins related by circular permutation are listed in `CIRPIN_novel_CP_pairs.csv`